Temporary event notices

 - if you gave a standard TEN and the police or environmental health objected to it, we will hold a hearing to consider all parties' arguments, and to decide whether to permit the event to take place, or to uphold the objections and issue a counter-notice to veto the event.
 Following a hearing, either the applicant or the objecting body may appeal within 21 days of our decision to a magistrates' court, providing that the event is at least five working days away.

-If you have attended an event and were unhappy about it, we recommend that in the first instance you contact the organiser or the venue where the event took place to discuss this with them.
+If you've attended an event and were unhappy about it, we recommend that in the first instance you contact the organiser or the venue where the event took place to discuss this with them.
 If this does not resolve your concerns, the Citizens Advice Bureau may be able to provide assistance (or the UK European Consumer Centre, if you are outside the UK).

 If you wish to report unauthorised licensable activities at an event, or an event which you believe breached a temporary event notice or other licence, please contact us with the details, and we will investigate further.